-Legal Aid Clinic was started by a passionate undergraduate, Nori Dubon, who saw the need for a legal resource for our patients requiring legal consultation.
+Legal Aid ClinicLegal Aid Clinic was started by a passionate undergraduate, Nori Dubon, who saw the need for a legal resource for our patients requiring legal consultation.
 About once a month, two attorneys volunteer their time to give free consultations to Tepati patients.
+For telehealth, we offer 30 minutes free consultations with an attorney.
 During the sessions, patients are able to ask anything without the fear of exposing their information or having to pay any money.
-The sessions are usually 15-30 minutes long and each Legal Aid Clinic has about 5-9 patients by appointment.
-For more information, please contact the current coordinator of the program, Carolina Banales at firstname.lastname@example.org.
+If interested in receiving this aid, please call the clinic phone number at (916) 209-0912.

-Clínica Tepati invites podiatrists and podiatry students into our clinic once a month to treat patients with chronic or acute injuries specifically to their feet.
-Patients are seen mostly by appointment and by walk-in basis if there is extenuating circumstances.
-For more information about the services provided by our Podiatry Clinic or scheduling, please contact the Executive Administrator, Jasmine Santos, at email@example.com.
+Podiatry ClinicClínica Tepati invites podiatrists and podiatry students into our clinic once a month to treat patients with chronic or acute injuries specifically to their feet.
+Patients are seen mostly by appointment and by walk-in basis if there are extenuating circumstances.
+Due to COVID-19, this service has been stopped till further notice.
+For more information about this service provided by our Podiatry Clinic, please contact the Executive Administrator, Diana Magana Martinez, at firstname.lastname@example.org.

 Clínica Tepati’s “Teparti Time” fitness program was started by a past undergraduate, Kendall Frisoli, who wanted to provide our patients, especially those suffering from diabetes and hypertension, with some exercise techniques they could implement in their lives at home.
-This class is not only held with the intention of patients exercising when at clinic, but also to provide them with some tips that could be used when they returned home; such as using water bottles as weights.
+This class is not only held with the intention of patients exercising when at clinic, but also to provide them with some tips that could be used when they return home; such as using water bottles as weights.